 - Justice Ontario - This website has information about Ontario's legal system, including family and criminal law, lawsuits, human rights, wills and estates, and tickets and fines.
 You can get legal information in over 170 languages.

-- Law Society of Upper Canada (LSUC) - The governing body for Ontario lawyers.
-The Law Society regulates the practice of law in Ontario and protects members of the public when they hire a lawyer.
+- Law Society of Ontario (LSO) - The governing body for Ontario lawyers.
+The LSO regulates the practice of law in Ontario and protects members of the public when they hire a lawyer.